-In Level 1, students learn 150 frequently seen sight words from kindergarten and Grade 1 reading levels, and the endings -s, -ed, and -ing.
+In Level 1, students learn 150 frequently seen sight words from kindergarten and Grade 1 reading levels, as well as the endings, -s, -ed, and -ing.
 In Level 2, students learn an additional 200 words from Grades 1-3 reading levels.
-The words in the two levels, which include easy words, such as the and run, and more complicated words, such as different and vegetable, will be encountered throughout a reader's lifetime.
+The words in the two levels, which include easy words such as the and run, and more complicated words such as different and vegetable, will be encountered throughout a reader's lifetime.